Free Pima County Public Records Search (Criminal, Marital, Court)

 • A representative of a foreign consulate (death)

-Request Certificates of Birth & Death From the Pima County Office of Vital Records
+Request Birth & Death Certificates From the Pima County Vital Records Office

 Eligible parties can request a certified copy of a birth or death certificate from the Vital Records office either in person or by mail.
 The charge for either method is $20 per copy.